 td-agent to make sure that the configuration change is available:

 # init$ sudo /etc/init.d/td-agent restart# systemd$ sudo systemctl restart td-agent.service

 To test the configuration, just have a couple of accesses to your Apache server.
 This example uses the

 $ ab -n 100 -c 10 http://localhost/

-Fluentd + Amazon Kinesis makes real-time log collection simple, easy, and robust.
+Fluentd with Amazon Kinesis makes the realtime log collection simple, easy, and robust.

 Amazon Kinesis Output Plugin (Made by Amazon Web Services)

 If this article is incorrect or outdated, or omits critical information, please let us know.
 Fluentd is an open-source project under Cloud Native Computing Foundation (CNCF).
 All components are available under the Apache 2 License.